-The fledgling South Asia Study Circle (CESA) of CRIA draws on the strengths of researchers who focus on varied locations within the subcontinent and have diverse research interests.
+The South Asian Studies Circle (CEAS) of CRIA draws on the strengths of researchers who focus on varied locations within the subcontinent and have diverse research interests.
 Central to the aims of the study circle is the correction of the tendency within the field where the study of India replaces the study of this vast geographical space of great diversity.
-CESA, therefore, is interested not only in study of the states of Afghanistan, Pakistan, India, Nepal, Tibet, Bhutan, Bangladesh, Sri Lanka, and The Maldives and the regions within these states, but also in the interactions of these regions and states with the polities and communities that may lie outside the nation-state they are nested in.
+CEAS, therefore, is interested not only in study of the states of Afghanistan, Pakistan, India, Nepal, Tibet, Bhutan, Bangladesh, Sri Lanka, and The Maldives and the regions within these states, but also in the interactions of these regions and states with the polities and communities that may lie outside the nation-state they are nested in.

-By encouraging knowledge sharing and promoting teamwork, CESA intends to develop research projects that bring together researchers from different areas around a theme as comprehensive and transdisciplinary as South Asian Studies.
+By encouraging knowledge sharing and promoting teamwork, CEAS intends to develop research projects that bring together researchers from different areas around a theme as comprehensive and transdisciplinary as South Asian Studies.

 Staying true to the aims of the discipline of anthropology, members of CEAS have lent their skills and expertise in the area to aid sectors of Portuguese society and state to appreciate immigrant communities from the region who have made Portugal home.